fgittins/RealisticSeismology/README.md

 # RealisticSeismology

 This project presents an implementation of realistic, finite-temperature nuclear-matter models in neutron-star seismology.
+It was developed to support [arXiv:2406.05177](https://arxiv.org/abs/2406.05177).

 ## Installation